affaan-git/joblio/README.md

 ```

 Then open the HTTPS URL printed in your terminal and sign in with your configured Basic Auth credentials.
+Joblio is intended for local machine use only.

 ### Security First

 - Supported deployment: local machine access only (loopback/localhost).
 - Unsupported deployment: direct public internet exposure.
+- Remote access is unsupported.
-- If you need remote access, use a private reverse proxy/VPN design and keep Joblio bound to localhost.
+- If you use private network access anyway, keep Joblio bound to localhost and place a tightly controlled private reverse proxy/VPN in front.
 - If using a reverse proxy and needing real client IP handling:
   configure `JOBLIO_IP_ALLOWLIST` first, verify it, and only then enable `JOBLIO_TRUST_PROXY=1`.
 - Run `npm run verify` after configuration changes.